 Step 4 If you're sending a replacement message, compose the message, and then click Send.

-If you have forgotten the password to your UHN-managed device, such as your computer or phone, you can reset your password through the Microsoft Password Reset Tool.
+If you forgot the password to your UHN-managed computer, email or certain applications, you can reset your password through the Microsoft Password Reset Tool.

-Before you begin, please ensure you register your authentication phone number.
+Before you can use the tool, you must register your phone number here.

 When you delete an item from your Outlook mailbox, it will remain in your Deleted Items folder indefinitely.